-Area by percentage of degraded pastures • The number of local community based organizations that utilize scheduled grazing of livestock and the area covered by these groups Amount of land restored from soil degradation National Program on The National Program on Protected Areas and its Action Plan state an important Protected Areas and its Action target, which is to "expand the PA network by including the ecologically important Plan areas that represent different natural zones and complexes that preserve pristine conditions, ensure ecological balance, enhance natural wealth, and protect natural, historical, and cultural heritages putting at least 30 percent of the country's total territory under protection".
-Nationally Determined Mongolia's NDC highlights the following mitigation and adaptation priorities and Contribution (NDC) under targets in the AFOLU sector.
-UNFCCC Mitigation Agriculture: Maintain livestock population at appropriate levels according to the pasture carrying capacity (in line with the National Livestock Program).
-Mongolia is also interested to pursue some additional mitigation actions: [] Agriculture: Development of a comprehensive plan for emission reductions in the livestock sub-sector for implementation between 2020 and 2030.
+Plan The National Program on Protected Areas and its Action Plan state an important target, which is to "expand the PA network by including the ecologically important areas that represent different natural zones and complexes that preserve pristine conditions, ensure ecological balance, enhance natural wealth, and protect natural, historical, and cultural heritages putting at least 30 percent of the country's total territory under protection".

+Nationally Determined Contribution (NDC) under UNFCCC

+Mongolia's NDC highlights the following mitigation and adaptation priorities and targets in the AFOLU sector.

+Mitigation

+Agriculture: Maintain livestock population at appropriate levels according to the pasture carrying capacity (in line with the National Livestock Program).

+Mongolia is also interested to pursue some additional mitigation actions: [...]
+Agriculture: Development of a comprehensive plan for emission reductions in the livestock sub-sector for implementation between 2020 and 2030.

 In future communications, Mongolia intends to include actions for mitigation in the forestry sector to reduce GHG emissions from deforestation and forest degradation by 2% by 2020 and 5% by 2030.

-Adaptation Adaptation aims to reduce risks and vulnerabilities for the following sectors: Animal husbandry aims to maintain ecosystem balance through improving pasture management. • Arable farming aspires to meet the total national need in crops by reducing have fallow and soil moisture loss introducing medium and long-term varieties of crops increased irrigation with water saving technologies including snow and rain water harvesting Water resources sector's objectives are to expand state protected areas covering especially river headwater areas, where 70% of water resources are formed to ensure proper use of water resources, and to strengthen integrated water resource management in river basins Forest resource aims to reduce forest degradation, and to implement re- forestation and sustainable forest management strategies forestation and sustainable forest management strategies.
-Some adaptation activities under these goals will also have mitigation co-benefits: • Improving pasture management would increase the carbon sink of CO 2 equivalent to 29 million tons per vear, which is equal to $1/3$ of emission reduction in energy sector. • Reducing bare fallow to 30% in rain-fed crop land, increasing variety of crops. zero-tillage and crop rotation would consequently increase a carbon sink. • Increasing protected areas up to 25-30% of the total territory will help maintain natural ecosystems and preserve water resources with a certain synergy effects for emission reduction. • Increasing forest area up to 9.0% by 2030 and reducing forest fire affected area by 30% would conserve ecosystems and increase carbon sink.
+Adaptation

+Adaptation aims to reduce risks and vulnerabilities for the following sectors:

+Animal husbandry aims to maintain ecosystem balance through improving pasture management.

+\cdot Arable farming aspires to meet the total national need in crops by reducing bare fallow and soil moisture loss, introducing medium and long-term varieties of crops, increased irrigation with water saving technologies including snow, and rain water harvesting.

+• Water resources sector's objectives are to expand state protected areas covering especially river headwater areas, where 70% of water resources are formed, to ensure proper use of water resources, and to strengthen integrated water resource management in river basins.

+Forest resource aims to reduce forest degradation, and to implement re-forestation and sustainable forest management strategies.

+Some adaptation activities under these goals will also have mitigation co-benefits:

+• Improving pasture management would increase the carbon sink of CO2 equivalent to 29 million tons per year, which is equal to 1/3 of emission reduction in energy sector.

+• Reducing bare fallow to 30% in rain-fed crop land, increasing variety of crops, zero-tillage and crop rotation would consequently increase a carbon sink